Svakinn/typeahead.js/New.md

 New event `busyUpdate` has been implemented.
 It will fire of when the busy state of the control is changed.
 This includes both initialization of local/prefetched data and when suggestion search is running.
 This enables programmers to easily hook up loaders or busy-indicators to the control.
 The knockout binding handler (see below) also supports this by allowing data binding to the `isBusy` option.
 Plunker demo of this option is available [here](http://plnkr.co/edit/56nDoL?p=preview).
 #11) Identify the selected datum
 The selected datum is now highlighted in the suggestion list.
-This is the behavior user would expect, i.e. in standard dropdownbox.
+This is the behaviour user would expect, i.e. in standard dropdownbox.
 New class is allocated for the selected element: **tt-is-current**
 #12) Suggestion hint change
 The current functionality of typeahead is to calculate hint if the first suggestion in suggestion list starts with same characters as the typed query in the input box.
 This means that input hint is not given if the first suggestion does not match.
 This is not uncommon scenario, especially where tokens are used for search or remote option is used.
-I changed this behavior to look for hint in all the suggestions, not just the first.
+I changed this behaviour to look for hint in all the suggestions, not just the first.
 #13) Hinted suggestion highlighted
 The hint now highlights the relevant line in the suggestion list.
 #14) Autoselect option
-By setting the autoselect option to true, the behavior of the typeahead will change to move immediately to next field when tab or enter key is entered.
+By setting the autoselect option to true, the behaviour of the typeahead will change to move immediately to next field when tab or enter key is entered.
 In that case the hinted value will be selected in the typeahead.
 Selecting dropdown by mouse click will also move the cursor to the next field in the page.
+#15) Auto-positioning of the dropdown
+By default the dropdown including the suggestions gets positioned below the input box.
+However there are two scenarios where you would like to allow the input box position to be calculated on each suggestion update:
+**1.** If your input box is at the bottom of the page or at the bottom of visible area of the browser.
+**2.** When you are dynamically moving the input box around the screen.
+To turn on this ability the option `floatDropdown: true`  is used.
-#15) Knockout Binding Handler
+#16) Knockout Binding Handler
 Knockout is very powerful tool for data-binding view models to html pages.
 Me myself and many others use it in their SPA applications.
 For SPA programmers it is a basic requirement for custom tools to have ready to use Knockout Binding Handler.
 This one also has application beyond just options initialization and two-way data binding.
 It also handles the task of abstracting the datum object from the viewmodel.
 For example the user can data bind the local option to any data that is a list of rows, `knockoutObservable` and `knockoutObservableArray`  included.
 The only thing the user has to supply is a mapping info to the dataset columns using the `nameKey`, `valueKey`, `tokenFields` and `valueFields` options.
 I think this mapping may be something that could even be implemented within the typeahead control (some day maybe).